 - Also, you could prepare different flavors of compote for a fun variation: skip the rhubarb and add more strawberries or other berries.

-- Other topping ideas include: unsweetened apple sauce, cinnamon and and maple syrup.
+- Other topping ideas include: unsweetened apple sauce, cinnamon and maple syrup.

-Barley and oat breakfast bowl with a strawberry-rhubarb compote
+- Quinoa breakfast bowl with a leek-tomato compote

-- 3 cup almond milk plus more for serving
+- 3 cup vegan plain milk - plus more for serving

 - 1 tsp vanilla extract